On this page you will find advice on how you can continue to help during the Covid-19 pandemic and as we progress from lockdown.

 - Offering to exercise their dog if they have one and are not able to do this themselves.

-It is often the little acts of kindness that have the most impact. * If you are helping with shopping, we advise only exchanging money with people you know.
+* If you are helping with shopping, we advise only exchanging money with people you know.
 If you are refunding someone ensure you have a receipt.

 This is your chance to connect with them!
 Pop a note through their letterbox, exchange contact details and keep in touch.
 Just as you may be able to support them, they can support you if you have to self-isolate at any time.
 If there isn’t anyone in your immediate area that requires help, check noticeboards in your local area for anyone looking for help, or look on online forums such as Nextdoor, Helpfulpeeps or the Gumtree community pages.
-We have listed some Edinburgh specific pages and groups further down this document.

 It is not just elderly people who can feel lonely and isolated.
 Check on all neighbours who may need help, or who are having to self-isolate.
 There will be neighbours around you who are living on their own and may not have a network of friends to call on.
 If you are having to self-isolate and have no one to help you, it doesn’t matter what age you are.